MSA-UCSD/hadithFinder/README.md

-# hadithFindr
+# hadithFinder

-### QR codes for IAW 2023 will redirect users to hadiths on this site.
+### QR codes for IAW will redirect users to hadiths on this site.

 [https://iaw2023.netlify.app](https://iaw2023.netlify.app)